DaveOzz14/banco_digital_nodejs/prompt.md

    - No omissions

 5. This step is REQUIRED for validation and review.
+6. Creat a file sumary_instrumentation.md with all the resume for instrumentation and push in branch.
    Absence of this output is considered a FAILURE of the pipeline.

 FINAL OUTPUT REQUIREMENTS